Show All Answers

 We also recommend you only drive with good snow tires and stock up on salt, sand and other supplies before the snow begins to fall.

-During a snow or winter weather event, the City will publish information to the City’s social media channels on Facebook, Twitter and Instagram.
+During a snow or winter weather event, the City will publish information to the City’s social media channels, and you can always visit our Winter Wise webpage where will provide a link to a Service Update webpage when there is an extreme weather event.

 We will forward your request on to a manager, but requests are addressed on a priority basis so it may be some time before you receive a response.

 Despite what might appear to be extremely cold weather conditions, the ice is usually not thick enough to support people or animals.

-Unless otherwise advised, we strongly urge you for your safety to stay off the ice, even if it looks thick enough, and obey all signs .
+Unless otherwise advised, for your safety, the City asks you to stay off the ice and obey all signs.